spironoo/miro-cases/Documentation/SOLDERING_TUTORIAL.md

 ![INT Pin Pushed into Place](../Images/20251211_070808.jpg)

+Solder the pin to the IMU, then the SuperMini.
+Doing it this way ensure that the pin stays in place for soldering.

 ---

-## Part 6: Preparing the Battery
+## Part 5: Preparing the Battery

 ### Battery Selection

 For the Miro case, use a small LiPo battery.
-The example shows a 120mAh 3.7V battery (401230 size).
+The example shows a 120mAh 3.7V battery (401230 size highly recommended).

 ![Battery Overview](../Images/20251211_071044.jpg)